Jawmo/Hope/README.md

 The main goal was really to get a simple game running and to learn how Python works.
 I wanted to keep things extremely simple and easy to build upon and I'm really quite proud of the work for a beginner.
 If you improve upon it, I am more than happy to incorporate changes!

+Sorry for the lack of comments.

 Utilizes:
 1. Python 3.6
 2. Postgres
 3. Django for ORM with web app and web login
 4. Websockets (https://github.com/Pithikos/python-websocket-server)

+To run: python manage.py server2.py

 MIT License